Amari Cooper Player Prop Bets for NFL Week 6 | Dallas vs. New England 10/17/2021

 Matchup vs. New England

-- Cooper's 14 receiving yards per game in his two matchups against the Patriots are 49.5 fewer than his over/under for Sunday's game.
+- Against the Patriots, Cooper has averaged 14 receiving yards per game in his two career matchups, 49.5 fewer than his over/under for Sunday's game.

 - Cooper has caught a touchdown pass against the Patriots once, but did not have multiple TDs in that game.